ISUgenomics/bioinformatics-workbook/100days/MacbookProInstallation.md

 ## VPN client

 If you need a vpn to access your HPC you will need to download that.
-For us at Iowa State we use the Cisco Any Connect client
+For us at Iowa State, we use the Cisco Any Connect client

 ## Adobe